OpenEvalProject/evals/manuscripts/elife-58722/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/58722/elife-58722-fig3-v2.jpg)

 **Figure 3.:** Individual values of left minus right blood oxygen level-dependent (BOLD) asymmetries measured during PRODSENT-WORD (red), LISNSENT-WORD (green) and READSENT-WORD (blue) in SENT_CORE regions (top) and in SENT_HUBS (bottom).
-The red dotted line corresponds to the arbitrary threshold of 0.05 in asymmetry strength that was applied to define a rightward asymmetry.Figure 3—source data 1.Figure 3.Figure 3—source data 2.Figure 3 data source file.
+The red dotted line corresponds to the arbitrary threshold of 0.05 in asymmetry strength that was applied to define a rightward asymmetry.

 The picture was very different for dissociations in TYP_MILD individuals who were characterized by small rightward asymmetries mainly observed with READSENT-WORD (only one participant had a strong negative asymmetry with READSENT-WORD in SENT_HUBS).
 Finally, the two dissociations observed in the TYP_STRONG group were very weak negative asymmetries during LISNSENT-WORD regardless of the considered set of ROIs (see Figure 3).

 There was a main effect of ‘dissociation’ on the task-induced strength of asymmetry restricting the analysis to the ATYP and TYP_MILD groups, where DISSOCIATED had lower asymmetry strength than CONGRUENT in both SENT_CORE and SENT_HUBS (both p<0.013), without any interaction with”task’ or”language organization’ (all p>0.20).

-## Dissociation and resting-state organization
+#### Dissociation and resting-state organization

 Considering the TYP individuals as a single group because they did not show any difference in Rs_DC (i.e. the TYP_MILD and TYP_STRONG groups were merged), there was a significant ‘language organization’ by ‘dissociation’ interaction on the mean Rs_DC value (p=0.049) due, in particular, to significantly higher mean Rs_DC in the CROSSED_ATYP individuals than in the CROSSED and CONGRUENT TYP individuals (p<0.0027, for all post hoc tests corrected for multiple comparisons).
 The CONGRUENT_ATYP individuals did not differ from the CROSSED or CONGRUENT TYP individuals (all p>0.15), and there was no difference between the CROSSED_TYP and CONGRUENT_TYP individuals (p=0.92).
 Note that there was no ‘dissociation’ main effect (all p>0.18) and no ‘language organization’ by ‘dissociation’ by ‘side’ interaction (p interaction = 0.60).